 Archbishop LeGatt then gives a homily, in the form of a dialogue with the candidates.
-This will include knowing the gifts and fruits of the Spirit as well as the Corporal and Spiritual Works of Mercy.
 Many resources are available on our archdiocesan website to supplement the Confirmation program resources.

 Renewal of baptismal promises

 After the homily, the candidates are asked to renew their baptismal promises.
 They might remember doing this at the Easter Vigil, at Easter Sunday Mass, or when infants are baptized at a regular Sunday Mass.
 It is done here to highlight the link between Baptism and Confirmation and Eucharist.
 The candidates will be asked to stand.
 Together the candidates answer, "I do" clearly and confidently to each question.